Croatian Democratic Union: Origins

-The HDZ was founded on 17 June 1989 by Croatian dissidents led by Franjo Tuđman.
+The HDZ was founded on 17 June 1989 by Croatian dissidents led by former major general Franjo Tuđman.
 It was officially registered on 25 January 1990.
 The HDZ held its first convention on 24–25 February 1990, when Franjo Tuđman was elected its president.
 When the party was founded, the government of the Socialist Republic of Croatia had just introduced a multi-party system in Croatia and scheduled elections for the Croatian Parliament.

 The HDZ began as a nationalist party but also included former partisans and members of the Communist establishment, such as Josip Manolić and Josip Boljkovac.
 President Tuđman and other HDZ officials traveled abroad and gathered large financial contributions from Croatian expatriates.
 On the eve of the 1990 parliamentary elections, the ruling League of Communists of Croatia saw such tendencies within the HDZ as an opportunity to remain in power.
 At the beginning of democracy the communists called HDZ "the party of dangerous intentions".
 The HDZ won a majority in the Croatian Parliament, and Croatia (then part of Yugoslavia) became one of the few socialist countries where Communist single party rule was replaced by anti-Communist single party rule.
-30 May 1990, the day the HDZ formally took power, is now celebrated as Statehood Day.
+30 May 1990, the day the HDZ formally took power, was celebrated as Statehood Day.